WycliffeAssociates/btt-writer-docs/docs/tImport.rst

 3. Import USFM File
 -------------------

 This process imports a file that is formatted as a USFM document.
-United Standard Format Marker (USFM) is the international standard of
+Unified Standard Format Marker (USFM) is the international standard of
 Biblical text.

 Follow this process to import a usfm file: